 “Vaccine therapies have really been disappointing in the past, but this really provides the first evidence of vaccine therapy working using this neoantigen approach,” said Timothy Yap, AACR Annual Meeting Clinical Trials Committee co-chair and a medical oncologist at the University of Texas MD Anderson Cancer Center in Houston, who was not involved with the study.

 The phase II trial involved 157 patients with stage III or IV melanoma who had undergone surgery and were at high risk of recurrence.
 Participants were randomly assigned to receive either the vaccine and the immunotherapy Keytruda (pembrolizumab) or Keytruda alone.
-In the experimental group, each participant’s tumor was biopsied, with the sample then undergoing DNA and RNA sequencing before an algorithm determined the proteins involved in each individual’s cancer.
-After six to seven weeks, patients then received a personalized vaccine based on their specific neoantigens.
+In the experimental group, each participant’s tumor was biopsied, with the sample undergoing DNA and RNA sequencing before an algorithm determined the proteins involved in each individual’s cancer.
+After six to seven weeks, patients received a personalized vaccine based on their specific neoantigens.

 After 18 months, 78.6% of the patients who received the vaccine and Keytruda had no cancer recurrence compared with 62.2% of the Keytruda-only group.
 That equates to a 44% lower risk of recurrence or death for participants receiving the vaccine.

 Sullivan noted a significant limitation to this treatment is collecting enough cancerous tissue to produce the individualized vaccine.
 Some patients, especially those with early-stage disease, have limited tumor tissue available for sampling, making it less likely they could benefit from the vaccine.
+While this specific vaccine focused on melanoma, researchers said the science behind it could translate to other cancers.
+“This approach is absolutely applicable to any solid tumor that expresses neoantigens, and that’s almost every solid tumor,” Weber said

 Thomas Celona is the associate editor for Cancer Today.